microsoft/kiota/README.md

 [![Dotnet](https://github.com/microsoft/kiota/actions/workflows/dotnet.yml/badge.svg)](https://github.com/microsoft/kiota/actions/workflows/dotnet.yml) [![CodeQL](https://github.com/microsoft/kiota/actions/workflows/codeql-analysis.yml/badge.svg)](https://github.com/microsoft/kiota/actions/workflows/codeql-analysis.yml) [![Coverage](https://sonarcloud.io/api/project_badges/measure?project=microsoft_kiota&metric=coverage)](https://sonarcloud.io/dashboard?id=microsoft_kiota) [![Sonarcloud Status](https://sonarcloud.io/api/project_badges/measure?project=microsoft_kiota&metric=alert_status)](https://sonarcloud.io/dashboard?id=microsoft_kiota)

-Kiota is project to build an OpenAPI based code generator for creating SDKs for HTTP APIs.
+Kiota is a project to build an OpenAPI based code generator for creating SDKs for HTTP APIs.
 The goal is to produce a lightweight, low maintenance, code generator that is fast enough to run as part of the compile time tool-chain but scalable enough to handle the largest APIs.
-Kiota generates a lightweight set of strongly typed classes that layer over a core HTTP library and product an intuitive and discoverable way of creating HTTP requests.
+Kiota generates a lightweight set of strongly typed classes that layer over a core HTTP library and produce an intuitive and discoverable way of creating HTTP requests.
 A set of abstractions decouple the generated service library from the core allowing a variety of core libraries to be supported.

 This library builds on top of the [Microsoft.OpenAPI.NET](https://github.com/microsoft/openapi.net) library to ensure comprehensive support for APIs that use OpenAPI descriptions.
 One of the goals of the project is to provide the best code generator support possible for OpenAPI and JSON Schema features.